morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 To keep the theme developer friendly this structure is used instead of reinventing the wheel.

+## Semantic and outlined

+The HTML source and outline is validated with the [W3C validator](https://validator.w3.org/nu/)

 ## Extendable

 Use `apply_filters()` and `get_template_part()` extensively.
 They both can be overwritten in child themes.